When it’s time to head to the tennis court, I’m sure you’d rather just pick up your bag knowing everything you need is already in it, right?

 I’ve listed quite a few suggested tennis bag items.
 Obviously, the choice is yours for what items you find to be essential to pack in your tennis bag, but over the years I’ve used every item on this list!

-If you pack these items in your tennis bag, you should be prepared for almost anything you encounter on a tennis court!
+If you pack these items in your tennis bag, you should be prepared for almost anything you encounter on court!

 With this list fresh in your mind, go check out your bag to be sure you have all the essentials for your next outing.